-Admission to UArts is contingent on a sample of your talent and abilities, whether that is an audition, a portfolio or a writing sample.
-Depending on which program you apply to, you will be asked to submit a portfolio of your work, demonstrate your abilities through an in-person audition, schedule an interview with a faculty member or engage in a combination of these activities.
+Admission to UArts relies on a sample of your talent and abilities, whether they are highlighted through an audition, a portfolio or a writing sample.
+Depending on which program you apply to, you will be asked to submit a portfolio of your work, demonstrate your abilities through a virtual or in-person audition day, schedule an interview with a faculty member, or engage in a combination of these activities.
 This process also helps us determine your scholarship eligibility.

 Undergraduate Portfolio & Audition Requirements by Program

-We can’t wait to see, read, hear or watch your work!
-Choose your major to view specific information, including submission deadlines and tips like what to wear to your dance audition or how to structure your writing portfolio.
+We can’t wait to review your work!
+Choose your major to view specific audition information, including submission deadlines and tips like what to wear to your dance audition or how to structure your writing portfolio.

 Graduate Portfolio & Audition Requirements